phatak-dev/blog/_posts/2017-02-23-scaling-spark-with-kubernetes-part-4.md

 {% endhighlight %}

-It should show the service runnig below.
+It should show the service running below.

 {% highlight text %}